-· • Balustrades bounding private external spaces will provide privacy to apartment interiors whilst allowing natural light and access to views.
+• Facade treatment will create a feeling of security in the street through passive surveillance while preserving privacy for building occupants.
+The façade design for the Portal Building facilitates a high level of passive surveillance over surrounding areas through perimeter glazing that encourages visibility from most areas within the building at ground and upper levels. • Balustrades bounding private external spaces will provide privacy to apartment interiors whilst allowing natural light and access to views.
 In areas where the permissible building height is 25 metres, glazed or open balconies are not permitted below 14 metres.
 Partially glazed or open balconies may be permitted above 14 metres.
-Proposed balustrades include solid elements to retain privacy to apartments and preserve solar access and view opportunities in accordance with the provisions of this planning control. • Living spaces within residences should be located to give outlook towards adjoining streets, connecting laneways and open spaces.
-Living spaces within apartments provide outlook to streets, laneways and open spaces as demonstrated on floor plans provided and is often placed on the building façade to maximise these design qualities. • Design and architecture that facilitates rainwater harvesting and installation of solar energy collectors is encouraged.
+No residential uses are proposed in this application. • Living spaces within residences should be located to give outlook towards adjoining streets, connecting laneways and open spaces.
+No residential uses are proposed in this application. • Design and architecture that facilitates rainwater harvesting and installation of solar energy collectors is encouraged.
 The proposed development facilitates rainwater harvesting in communal areas of the development and solar panels are proposed to the rooftops of subject buildings. • Articulation elements, materials and finishes should be responsive to microclimate issues including solar access and wind.
 Use of sunscreen devices as articulation elements should be employed to achieve climate responsive facades when required.
-Articulation of the façade includes sunscreen devices, vertical fin/framing elements and awnings that provide shading to respond to microclimate considerations. • Rooftop gardens are encouraged on buildings other than the portal buildings The proposal include ample high quality urban design and landscaped spaces throughout the precinct as detailed in the landscape designs provided with this application.
-Theme 2: Land Use and Activity
+Articulation of the façade includes framing elements and awnings that provide shading to respond to microclimate considerations. • Rooftop gardens are encouraged on buildings other than the portal buildings Not applicable to this proposal for the Portal Building.